Paraconsistent Belief Revision: A Replacement-Enriched LFI for Epistemic Entrenchment: The AGM system: Contraction

-There are two additional postulates in classical AGM, usually called {\em supplementary G\"ardenfors postulates}, concerning the relationship between the contraction with a conjunction $\alpha \land \beta$ and the respective contraction with $\alpha$ and $\beta$, namely:
+Moreover, to formally capture the intuitive idea that the most entrenched beliefs within an epistemic state are precisely those that should be preserved over less entrenched ones -- as reflected by contraction based on epistemic entrenchment -- it becomes necessary, at the level of postulates, to consider additional conditions related to contraction by conjunctions.
+Indeed, there are two additional postulates in classical AGM, usually called {\em supplementary G\"ardenfors postulates}, concerning the relationship between the contraction with a conjunction $\alpha \land \beta$ and the respective contraction with $\alpha$ and $\beta$, namely:

 \begin{description} \itemsep{0em} \item {\bf ($\div$conjunctive overlap)} $(K \div \alpha) \cap (K \div \beta) \subseteq K \div (\alpha \land \beta)$. \item {\bf ($\div$conjunctive inclusion)} If $\alpha \notin K \div (\alpha \land \beta)$ then $K \div (\alpha \land \beta) \subseteq K \div \alpha$. \end{description}